influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.6/guides/analyzing-logs.md

 The log viewer provides a detailed histogram showing the time-based distribution of log entries color-coded by log severity.
 It also includes a live stream of logs that can be searched, filtered, and paused to analyze specific time ranges.
+Logs are pulled from the `syslog` measurement.
+_Other log inputs and alternate log measurement options will be available in future updates._

 <img src="/img/chronograf/v1.6/logs-log-viewer.png" alt="Chronograf log viewer" style="width:100%;max-width:1016px;"/>

 ### Searching and filtering logs
 Logs are searched using keywords or regular expressions.
-They can also be filtered by severity and any tag values included with the log entry.
+They can also be filtered by clicking values in the log table such as `severity` or `facility`.
+Any tag values included with the log entry can be used as a filter.

 ![Searching and filtering logs](/img/chronograf/v1.6/logs-search-filter.gif)